Use case · pricing

 Writers, consultants, PMs, and developers who keep documents as files and resent paying rent on a text editor.
 People consolidating off a bundle subscription where a markdown editor is one of the few apps they actually open.
 Anyone who wants the tool they use for their own files to keep working without a billing relationship.

 If automatic sync between your devices is a hard requirement, a synced subscription editor will serve you better — be honest with yourself about that before you buy.
-If you only ever edit on a phone, the free mobile editor is the whole product for you and there is nothing to purchase.

 One payment.
 Yours for life.